theogravity/changelog-version/README.md

 - Date formatting via the [`dateformat`](https://www.npmjs.com/package/dateformat) library
 - Use a custom config file with additional callback handlers
 - Helper command included to create a changelog file + stamp it with the `unreleased` text
+- Examples on how to auto-increment your logs and publish to npm in your CI

 Turn this (the format can be customized):